 For media inquires, please contact:

-All WoVeN groups are led by woman Veterans who have been trained as peer leaders through the WoVeN program.
+All WoVeN groups are led by woman veterans who have been trained as peer leaders through the WoVeN program.
 Ongoing support for peer leaders is provided by WoVeN staff, senior WoVeN trainers, and WoVeN national consultants.
-Group content is specifically tailored to the unique needs of women Veterans, centering around relevant themes including life transitions, balance, stress relief, connections, healthy living and esteem.
+Group content is specifically tailored to the unique needs of women veterans, centering around relevant themes including life transitions, balance, stress relief, connections, trust and esteem.

 WoVeN also includes an optional research component designed to assess the success of the program in achieving its aims of increasing support and improved veteran well-being and functioning.
 The results of our ongoing assessments inform programmatic modifications and contribute to our model of continuous improvement.

 WoVeN has grown exponentially since its first pilot groups in the Fall of 2017.
-As of January 2020, WoVeN includes 1600+ women Veterans in our national community and WoVeN groups have been implemented in 75 communities!
+As of June 2021, 3400+ women veterans have joined the WoVeN community and over 200 WoVeN groups have started across the country!

 Since its beginning in early 2017, WoVeN has completed several significant activities, including:

 - Focus Groups in San Antonio, TX, Charlotte, NC and Pittsburgh, PA to hear from women Veterans about their challenges and successes, and the importance of building connections with other women veterans (May 2017)